rdegges/rdegges-blog/articles/2011/tracking-call-data-with-django-tropo.md

 This article is my attempt to explain how django-tropo implements call tracking.
-If you don’t know what django-tropo is, you may want to first read my [previous post][] on the subject.
+If you don't know what django-tropo is, you may want to first read my [previous post][] on the subject.

 ## The Problem

-One of the biggest problems I’ve had using tropo with Django is handling call tracking.
-Let’s quickly take a look at the way tropo works for incoming calls:
+One of the biggest problems I've had using tropo with Django is handling call tracking.
+Let's quickly take a look at the way tropo works for incoming calls:

 1. You pick up your phone and dial a tropo phone number, eg: 555-555-5555.
-2. Tropo (via voxeo’s cloud) sees an incoming call to one of their phone numbers, and figures out where to route the call to based on your application settings.
+2. Tropo (via voxeo's cloud) sees an incoming call to one of their phone numbers, and figures out where to route the call to based on your application settings.
 3. Tropo sends some data to your web server in JSON format.
-This data contains all of the caller information (what phone number the person is calling from, what phone number they’re calling to, what type of call it is (voice, sms, aim, etc.), and some other stuff.
+This data contains all of the caller information (what phone number the person is calling from, what phone number they're calling to, what type of call it is (voice, sms, aim, etc.), and some other stuff.
 4. Your web server gets a POST request from tropo, You build a JSON response which tells tropo what to do (eg: say hello world).